 Safety Planning While Living with an Abusive Partner

 Living with an abusive partner can make it especially hard to identify or create opportunities to leave.
-Here are some important steps you can take to help prepare to leave an abusive living situation:
+Here are some important steps for safety planning while living with an abusive partner:

 - Identify your partner’s use and level of force so you can assess the risk of physical danger to yourself and others before it occurs.